-4.8 Permitting framework for zones
+4.6 Permitting framework for zones

-In 2019, the 86th Texas Legislature passed House Bill 722 and created a framework for groundwater conservation districts to establish permitting rules for producing brackish groundwater from TWDB-designated production zones for a municipal drinking water project or an electric generation project.
+In 2019, the 86th Texas Legislature passed House Bill 722 (codified as Texas Water Code § 36.1015) and created a framework for groundwater conservation districts to establish permitting rules for producing brackish groundwater from TWDB-designated production zones for a municipal drinking water project or an electric generation project.
 Additionally, the legislature appropriated funding for one full-time equivalent staff member to support technical reviews associated with brackish groundwater production zone operating permits.

-House Bill 722 directed the TWDB to conduct technical reviews of operating permit applications submitted to groundwater conservation districts and, when requested by a district, investigate the impacts of brackish groundwater production as described in the annual reports of the permitted production.
-House Bill 722 does not apply to a district that (1) overlies the Dockum Aquifer and (2) includes wholly or partly 10 or more counties, which is the High Plains Underground Water Conservation District No. 1.
+Texas Water Code § 36.1015 directs the TWDB to conduct technical reviews of operating permit applications submitted to groundwater conservation districts and, when requested by a district, investigate the impacts of brackish groundwater production as described in the annual reports of the permitted production.
+Texas Water Code § 36.1015 does not apply to a district that (1) overlies the Dockum Aquifer and (2) includes wholly or partly 10 or more counties, which is the High Plains Underground Water Conservation District No. 1.